Aaraattu (2022 film): Critical response

-The Times of India rated the film 3/5 and wrote "Aaraattu is not a clever film, but if you are looking for a ‘return to the theatre’ family entertainer, this might serve your purpose."
-The New Indian Express rated the film 3/5 and called the film test."
+The Times of India rated the film 3 out of 5 stars and wrote "Aaraattu is not a clever film, but if you are looking for a 'return to the theatre' family entertainer, this might serve your purpose."
+The New Indian Express gave 3 out of 5 stars and called the film test."
 Malayala Manorama called the movie "a charade of old master pieces" referring to the references to old Malayalam movies of Mohanlal.
-The Week also gave the movie a 2.5/5 star rating and called it "unoriginal mish-mash of classic 'Mohanlal moments' and tropes.
-Sowmya Rajendran of The News Minute gave the film 1.5/5 star rating and called it "loud, bombastic and boring."
+The Week gave 2.5 out of 5 stars and called it "unoriginal mish-mash of classic 'Mohanlal moments' and tropes.
+Sowmya Rajendran of The News Minute gave 1.5 out of 5 stars and called it "loud, bombastic and boring."